SysKitTeam/docs-bp/updates/sharepoint/farm-in-trial.md

 ---
-title: Farm in Trial
-description: >-
-  Farm in Trial best practices report by SPDocKit determines whether the SharePoint farm is in trial.
+description: Farm in Trial best practices report by SPDocKit determines whether the SharePoint farm is in trial.
-author: Matija Hanzic
-date: 19/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # Farm in Trial